Adventure Training Camp

 Although knobby tires provide excellent grip, all of the activities at the Adventure Training Camp can be easily performed with street biased tires in dry conditions.
 Bret and Paul often teach on street tires just to show that technique is first and equipment is second.
-You will be riding on dirt and rock where knobbies (or more aggressive ADV tires) will certainly help in this type of terrain.
+You will be riding on grass and dirt where knobbies (or more aggressive ADV tires) will certainly help in this type of terrain.
 If the forecast is rain, then those without knobbies may get stuck.

 As you already know, riding a large motorcycle off-road can be physically demanding, especially riding slow speeds during the heat of the summer.
 Even though our riding methods are focused directly on reducing riding effort and using less energy, you might find you are too exhausted to complete an activity or need to end your day early.
 You are welcome to rest at camp and rehydrate or sit back and watch the other riders while taking in the lessons being taught.
 Bret highly encourages riders who are off their bikes to continue learning by staying near him as he teaches – you can learn a lot from simply watching other people ride and listening to feedback given to others.